MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/native/holographic-remoting-version-history.md

 ## Version 2.1.1 (March 20, 2020) <a name="v2.1.1"></a>

-* Fixed video-encoding issue with remote apps when using AMD GPUs.
+* Fixed video encoding issue with remote apps when using AMD GPUs.
 * Holographic Remoting Player performance improvements.

 ## Version 2.1.0 (March 11, 2020) <a name="v2.1.0"></a>

 * Switched network transport to use [RTP](https://en.wikipedia.org/wiki/Real-time_Transport_Protocol) via UDP.
 Secure connections use [SRTP](https://en.wikipedia.org/wiki/Secure_Real-time_Transport_Protocol) now.
-Note, the [Holographic Remoting Player](holographic-remoting-player.md) is still compatible with all previously release Holographic Remoting versions.
-To benefit from the new network transport both, the Holographic Remoting Player and the remote app in question, have to use version 2.1.0.
+Note, the [Holographic Remoting Player](holographic-remoting-player.md) is still compatible with all previously released Holographic Remoting versions.
+To benefit from the new network transport, both the Holographic Remoting Player and the remote app in question have to use version 2.1.0.
 * Added support for [HolographicCameraRenderingParameters.CommitDirect3D11DepthBuffer](/uwp/api/windows.graphics.holographic.holographiccamerarenderingparameters.commitdirect3d11depthbuffer#Windows_Graphics_Holographic_HolographicCameraRenderingParameters_CommitDirect3D11DepthBuffer_Windows_Graphics_DirectX_Direct3D11_IDirect3DSurface_).

 ## Version 2.0.20 (February 2, 2020) <a name="v2.0.20"></a>